daronphang/programming-resources/cloud-computing/AWS/services/storage/EBS.md

 ## EBS Snapshots

-An EBS snapshot is an incremental backup:
+An EBS snapshot is an incremental backup that stores data in S3:

 - First backup copies all the data
 - Subsequent backups copy **blocks of data that have changed** since the most recent snapshot are saved